 Are you considering a career in community mental health?
-Wondering what your job options are, or which educational credentials employers are looking for?
+Wondering what your job options are, or what training you need to get started?

 Community Mental Health Worker

-Community Mental Health Workers are often part of a team, which may include psychiatrists, psychiatric nurses, social workers, and clinical program managers.
+Community mental health workers are often part of a team that may include psychiatrists, psychiatric nurses, social workers, and clinical program managers.
 Typical responsibilities of this role include:

 ☑️ Performing mental health assessments and intakes